yellobyte/ESP32-DevBoards-Getting-Started/debugging/Readme.md

 ...
 ...and so on...
 ```
+It's best to always keep an eye on both outputs as it provides a lot of useful information that might help you.
 At this stage you know everything is configured and set up properly.
-Debugging via the ESP32-S3 builtin JTAG adapter can go on flawlessly.
+You are ready for action.

 ## Start debugging your program: